pingcap/docs/best-practices/high-concurrency-best-practices.md

 >
 > The `tidb_scatter_region` global variable affects the behavior of `PRE_SPLIT_REGIONS`.
 >
-> This variable controls the time of returning the results after the table is created.
-If there are a large number of writes after creating the table, you need to set the value of this variable to `1`, so TiDB does not return the results to the client until all the regions have been split and scattered.
-Otherwise, TiDB writes the data before the scattering is completed, which will have a significant impact on write performance.
+> This variable controls whether to wait for Regions to be pre-split and scattered before returning results after the table creation.
+If there are intensive writes after creating the table, you need to set the value of this variable to `1`, then TiDB will not return the results to the client until all the Regions are split and scattered.
+Otherwise, TiDB writes data before the scattering is completed, which will have a significant impact on write performance.

 **Problem two:**